- Why should you do relaxation exercises with your horse?🧐

 This exercise will help you improve the extensions of your horse!

-- Inwards stretch (adduction): Here, you want to have your horse cross its forelegs.
+- Inwards stretch (adduction): Here, you want to have your horse cross their forelegs.
 To do so, go on the opposite side (on the right to do the left foreleg).
 Take the leg you want by holding it by the top of the cannon, and stretch it towards you and downwards, by crossing in front of the other leg.

 - Outwards strech (abduction): You want here to stretch the leg outwards.
 This time, go on the side of the leg you want to stretch.
 Take it by putting a hand above and the other under the knee, and stretch it outwards, just like in a lateral movement.